JonnieCache/sinatra-pages/README.markdown

 * [Julio Javier Cicchelli][7]

 ### Notes
-This library is being developed by using the [Ruby 1.9.1 interpreter][8] and was not being tested on any other version of the interpreter.
+This library is being developed by using the [Ruby 1.9.1 interpreter][8] and was not being tested on any other version of the interpreter nor any other implementation.

 ### License
 This extension is licensed under the [MIT License][9].